ansonk4/report_gen/README.md

 ### Common Issues

- - **Invalid Chinese Name for Major/Occupation**: Sometimes, majors or occupations in your Excel file may be flagged as invalid even if they appear correct.
-This often happens due to subtle differences in Chinese characters (e.g., `市埸營銷/公關` vs. `市場營銷/公關`).
+- **Invalid Chinese Name for Major/Occupation**: Majors or occupations in your Excel file may be flagged as invalid due to subtle differences in Chinese characters (e.g., `市埸營銷/公關` vs. `市場營銷/公關`).
 The system treats these as distinct values.

-    **Solution:** To avoid this issue, copy the major or occupation names directly from the README or the Questionnaire Editor to ensure consistency.
-You can also use the Questionnaire Editor to update and correct the mappings as needed.
+    **Solution:** To ensure consistency, copy major or occupation names directly from the README or Questionnaire Editor.
+You can also use the Questionnaire Editor to update and correct mappings as needed.

-- **Error or missing LLM insight after selected to use Gemini/Openroutes**: After selected to use Gemini/Openroutes in LLM setting.
-There may be error message during report generation, or no error but the generated report have no LLM insight.
+- **LLM Insight Errors or Missing Output (Gemini/OpenRouter)**

-**Common Causes and Solutions:**
+    Common Causes and Solutions:

-    1. **Invalid API key**
+    1. **Invalid API Key**
-        *Solution:* Double-check that you have entered a valid API key in the LLM Settings section.
-If you are using a `.env` file, ensure the key is correct and matches the provider (Gemini or OpenRouter).
+    *Solution:* Verify that your API key is correct in the LLM Settings section.
+If using a `.env` file, ensure the key matches the selected provider.

-    2. **No VPN when using Gemini**
+    2. **VPN Required for Gemini**
     *Solution:* Gemini requires a VPN connection outside Hong Kong.
-Make sure your VPN is active before generating the report.
+Activate your VPN before generating the report.

-    3. **Rate Limited: You are generating reports too frequently with Gemini/OpenRouter**
+    3. **Rate Limiting (Too Many Requests)**
-        *Solution:* Wait a few minutes or a day before trying again.
-If the issue persists, consider using a different API key or provider.
+    *Solution:* Wait a few minutes or try again later.
+If the issue persists, use a different API key or provider.

-    4. **Invalid Model: The default model is not available anymore**
+    4. **Unavailable Model**
-        *Solution:* Select a currently supported model.
-Refer to the Gemini/OpenRouter's documentation for available models and update your selection accordingly.
+    *Solution:* Enter a supported model name in the 'Model' field in the sidebar.
+Refer to Gemini/OpenRouter documentation for available models and update your selection.

 ## Input Data Format